 12. Homemade frozen dinners

-Making a few meals that can be kept in the freezer until the baby arrives is a great way to ensure you and your family have something nutritious to eat in the first crazy days and nights of parenthood.
-Things like meatballs, sauce, chili and soups are healthy and hearty staples that can go a long way.
+Making a few meals that can be kept in the freezer until the baby arrives is a great way to ensure you and your family have something nutrient-dense to eat in the first crazy days and nights of parenthood.
+Things like meatballs, sauce, chili and soups are hearty staples that can go a long way.